Friday Feature Author Interview with Elise Cooper: The House for Lost Children and The German Sisters by Marty Wingate

 RATING: 5 out of 5 Stars

 THE GERMAN SISTERS by Marty Wingate is an emotional WWII historical fictional story of two young Jewish sisters evacuated to England on the Kindertransport from Germany.
-While this book is easily read as a standalone story, it is set in in the English countryside at Oxborough Manor with the cast of characters previously introduced in “The House for Lost Children” also by this author.
+While this book is easily read as a standalone story, it is set in the English countryside at Oxborough Manor with the cast of characters previously introduced in “The House for Lost Children” also by this author.

 Ten-year-old Dagmar and her little sister Heike are sent by their parents after Kristallnacht on the Kindertransport to England.
 Dagmar is told she must take care of her sister and write to let them know where they settle and write the Jewish refugee committee to ask for assistance in getting a travel visa for them to follow.
 A heavy burden for a ten-year-old especially with a war engulfing Europe.
 Will they ever see their Mutti and Vati again?